 Welcome to The Cohen Institute

-It gives us great pleasure to welcome you to the William S. Cohen Center.
-As you browse through our recently renovated website, you will discover that the Cohen Center serves as one of the University of Maine’s principal entities for education, outreach and research on important and timely international issues.
+It gives us great pleasure to welcome you to the Cohen Institute for Leadership and Public Service.
+As you browse through our recently renovated website, you will discover that the Cohen Institute serves as one of the University of Maine’s principal entities for education, outreach and research on important and timely international issues.

-This website will provide you an in depth view of the Cohen Center and our work at the University.
+This website will provide you an in depth view of the Cohen Institute and our work at the University.
 Whether you are interested in our history, our founder Secretary William S. Cohen, or you want to learn about our current projects and how you might participate in them, you will find all the information you need right here.

 The signature event of the Cohen Center is its biennial William S. Cohen Lecture Series, which brings distinguished speakers with informed perspectives on matters related to international policy and commerce to the University.
 Established in 1998, speakers have included Secretary of Defense William S. Cohen (1998), Secretary of State Madeleine Albright (2000), Senator John Glenn (2001), Prime Minister Brian Mulroney (2003), Journalist Dan Rather (2005), Journalist Bob Woodward (2007), U.S. Attorney General Eric Holder (2009), National Security Advisor James Jones, General (Ret.), USMC (2011), and most recently Senator Alan Simpson (2013).
 You can now watch each of these lectures online, simply by visiting our Lecture Series page and clicking on the links.